The Essential Guide to GDPR and Data Protection For Charities

 As we navigate through the rapidly evolving digital landscape, the importance of data protection and cybersecurity has never been more critical.
 The introduction of the General Data Protection Regulation (GDPR) in May 2018 has significantly reshaped how organisations handle data on a large scale.
 Charities are no exception.
 It ensures organisations and charities collect, store and process personal data in a safe and transparent way.

 We will examine how this regulation has impacted how charities store and process sensitive data and what measures should be put in place to ensure charity data remains secure from cyber threats at all times.
 So if you are wondering, “Why is cyber security important for charities?” you’ll learn below how it can have knock-on effects on data protection and GDPR compliance.
-By having a proper understanding and the right IT solutions in place, GDPR compliance, data protection and charities should have a successful symbiotic relationship.
+By having a proper understanding of data management best practices and the right IT solutions in place, GDPR compliance, data protection and charities should have a successful symbiotic relationship.

 Understanding GDPR and Its Impact on Charities